Breathwork is a powerful practice that will benefit your mind, body, and soul. Here are the top ten ways that breathwork can change your life!

 The second way breathwork will help you trust your intuition is by opening you up to the intense range of emotions that will inevitably come through.
 Unlike traditional meditation, I find that the physical aspect of breathwork makes for a very sensational experience, and these sensations only amplify the experience of self-exploration.

 I have put together a virtual retreat for those of you who want to dip your toes into guided meditation and breathwork — and a whole lot of other goodies to help you relieve stress and change your mindset.
-This virtual retreat focuses heavily on connecting to your own inner guidance (your intuition) to help shift all areas of your life and release everything that’s been holding you back from living your life’s purpose.
+This virtual retreat focuses heavily on connecting to your own inner guidance (your intuition) to help shift all areas of your life and release what’s been holding you back from finding true freedom.

 You can find out more at The Unfolding Retreat.